Travelling in Guatemala Costs Less than Living at Home

 I just wanted to be able to do the math (for this post) after the trip so that I could really see how my finances worked out on my travels.

 $23.02 – ATM fees were charged and later reimbursed (so no real expenses incurred here) — I recommend a Fidelity Account as I’ve had great experiences with it thus far (I also have a credit card that pays me 2% cashback on ALL purchases through them).
-Using the ATM is best because it uses the current exchange rates, not a created exchange rate like money changers do. [my new favorite travel credit card has become the Chase Sapphire (aff link) which gives you 60,000 bonus points when you sign on!]
+Using the ATM is best because it uses the current exchange rates, not a created exchange rate like money changers do.
+I love to use travel credit cards that provide me points so that I can continue traveling!

 *A lesson learned prior to using the ATM.
 When I showed up to the Guatemalan airport I was anxious to go ahead and get some cash.
 A professional looking money change company (with no fees or commissions) talked me into changing money.
 The more I changed, the better rate I received.
 So I exchanged $175 or so.
 But guess what I didn’t know.
 What the current exchange rate should be.
 Even the ‘great’ rate that they gave me was terrible.
 So I lost about $27 on the transaction.
 So the ‘non-fee’ company turned out to cost me approximately 15% in exchange.
 Remember that when you see nice employees in suits at a business.
 Clearly it’s a successful business, but it doesn’t necessarily mean that it’s the best deal for you.